leslieAppl/UIScrollView50220/README.md

     view.layoutIfNeeded()

 ## isPageEnabled property
-    Organizing the content area in pages
+- Organizing the content area in pages

 ## UIPageControl class
-    Calculating the page
+- Calculating the page

+## zoom each page individually
+- Scroll Views may be created inside other Scroll Views